pablojimenezmateo/Big-Data/README.md

 Tutorials for numba and blz
 ============================

 Do you think python is slow?
 Or that it cannot work with big data?

 Well, not anymore!
 With this tutorials I want to show how it is possible to have an astonishingly fast code while you work with big data.

 Seems boring you say?

-Well, we are working with images some images lenna, a chicken and The Garden Of The Earthly Delights, this is as fun as it gets.
+Well, we are working with some images lenna, a chicken and The Garden Of The Earthly Delights, this is as fun as it gets.

 Requirements
 ----------